-Graph 8: Capital investments in social service facilities and renovation of earthquakedamaged facilities, 2023 proposal
+Graph 8: Capital investments in social service facilities and renovation of earthquakedamaged facilities, 2023 (in € mn)

 Graph 9 shows some of the key investments in social service facilities.
-Depending on individual projects, they cover the costs of creating project documentation, obtaining building permits, the conversion, adaptation, renovation, construction and furnishing of buildings, as well as the costs of property relations settlement.
+Depending on individual projects, they cover the costs of drafting project documentation, obtaining building permits, the conversion of premises, adaptation, renovation, construction and furnishing of buildings, as well as the costs of property relations settlement.

-Graph 9: Some major capital investments in social service facilities, 2023 proposal (in € mn)
+Graph 9: Some major capital investments in social service facilities, 2023 (in € mn)